Malyshevv/blueprint-react-webpack-jest-app/README.md

 ```
 - in your web browser navigate to `https://localhost:3000`

-# 	:robot: we have in this blueprint  :robot:
+# 	:robot: We have in this blueprint  :robot:
   - react :partying_face:
   - webpack :smiling_face_with_three_hearts:
   - jest :stuck_out_tongue_winking_eye:
   - babel :disguised_face:
   - hmr :sunglasses:

-# :heartpulse: create new components in shared :heartpulse:
+# :heartpulse: Create new components in shared :heartpulse:
 ```
 yo react-ts-component-dir NAME_COMPONENTS .\src\shared\
 ```